The Best 25 Coffee Grinders of 2022

 My Observations

-This is the dosing by weight version of the Sette 270, and if you’re familiar with the 270W which likewise had the integrated scales, the W I is an updated model which addressed some of the niggles of the W version.
+This is the dosing by weight version of the Sette 270, and if you’re familiar with the 270W which also had the integrated scales, the W I is an updated model which addressed some of the niggles of the W version.

 Niche Zero Review.